-- Acute hepatitis lasts less than than 6 months.
+- Acute hepatitis lasts less than 6 months.
 It usually causes only minimal liver damage.
 All hepatitis viruses can cause an acute form of liver disease.
-Hepatitis A and E viruses only cause acute hepatitis; they do not cause chronic disease.
+The hepatitis A virus only causes acute hepatitis; it does not cause chronic disease.

 - Chronic hepatitis lasts more than 6 months.
 It may progress slowly and cause minimal liver damage, or it can progress aggressively and cause extensive damage.
-Chronic hepatitis can result from specific hepatitis viruses (B, C, and D) or some non-viral forms of hepatitis.
+Chronic hepatitis can result from specific hepatitis viruses (B, C, D, and E) or some non-viral forms of hepatitis.

-Although chronic hepatitis is generally considered more serious than acute hepatitis, patients with either condition can have varying degrees of severity.
+Although chronic hepatitis is generally considered more serious than acute hepatitis, people with either condition can have varying degrees of severity.